leo27945875/Python_Stable_3D_Truss_Analysis/detail/truss_optimization.md

 - **`pop`** : Population, which is a list of genes.

-    > If there is no feasible gene, this method will return the `worst` gene which has the highest fitness in the population.
+    > If there is no feasible gene, this method will return the `None, (inf, False, False)`.

 <br/>